 What is a vascular ultrasound scan?

-A vascular ultrasound scan, also called a 'duplex' or 'Doppler', uses ultrasound to produce images of blood vessels throughout the body.
+A vascular ultrasound scan may also be called a 'duplex' or a 'Doppler'.
+It uses ultrasound to produce images of blood vessels throughout the body.
 It is a safe and effective way to assess the blood flow in the arteries or veins.

 What is consent?

-The scan will be performed with you lying down or seated on the couch.
+The scan will be performed with you lying down or seated on the couch or on your bed.
 Gel is applied to the part of the body to be scanned.
 The ultrasound probe will be moved across the region of the body to be scanned.
-During the test, you may hear some "swooshing" noises from the ultrasound machine.
+During the test, you may hear some 'swooshing' noises from the ultrasound machine.
 These sounds are normal.

 What happens next?